 Please tell us about any problems or concerns you have with your privacy rights or how we use or disclose your medical information.
-If you have a concern, please contact our Privacy Officer at:
+If you have a concern, please contact our Compliance Department at:

 If for some reason we cannot resolve your concern, you may also file a complaint with the federal government.
 We will not penalize you or retaliate against you in any way for filing a complaint with us or the federal government.